Eclipse-SDV-Hackathon-Chapter-Three/challenge-mission-update-possible/hpc_variant/README.md

 Proceed to the next steps to enhance this basic scenario with your custom update workflow.

+## ⚠️ Docker Desktop Users
+When running Docker inside Docker Desktop with WSL2, the host network mode does not behave the same way as on native Linux.
+Containers attached with `network_mode: host` are isolated within Docker Desktop’s internal VM and are not directly reachable from your Windows or WSL environment.

+To avoid connectivity issues, use the provided `docker-compose.yaml` and `state.yaml` files in the `docker-desktop folder`.
+These variants remove the host network settings and publish ports explicitly, ensuring your services are accessible from both Docker Desktop and other runtimes.

 ## Additional Ankaios commands

 ```